A fracture is a partial or complete break in the bone. A fracture is just a different term for a broken bone.

 Results from these tests will also help guide your personalized treatment plan.

 - Splint or cast.
-This immobilizes the injured area to keep the bone in alignment.
-It protects the injured area from motion or use while the bone heals.
+This immobilizes the injured area to keep the bone in alignment, and protects it from motion or use while the bone heals.

 - Medicine.
 This may be needed to control pain.